andreipope/twelvelabs-documentation/docs/concepts/filtering/indexes.md

 <ProgrammingLanguages />

 :::info **NOTE**
 Depending on the endpoint, you can filter on various fields.
-For details, see the **API Reference** <!--TODO: Add link--> section.
+For details, see the [API Reference](/api-reference) section.
 :::

 ### Filter on a Specific Date